FIND FREE, FAST, AND CONFIDENTIAL

 Name that test and be specific

-• Ask about specific STDs you want to get tested for.
+• Ask about specific STIs you want to get tested for.
 Some common ones are chlamydia and gonorrhea.
 Your clinician can help you understand what tests are right for you.

 • To give you a guideline, the CDC recommends that sexually active women under age 25 get tested for chlamydia and gonorrhea at a minimum of once a year.